MohitSutharOfficial/PRODIGY_SD/README.md

 # PRODIGY Software Development Internship

-This repository contains all the programming tasks and projects completed during the PRODIGY Software Development internship program.
+This repository contains all the programming tasks and projects completed during the PRODIGY Software Dev## 📸 Application Screenshots

+### Complete Application Suite
+All five tasks are now showcased with screenshots, demonstrating the full range of software development skills from basic programming to advanced algorithms and professional GUI design.

+This internship program.
 Each task demonstrates different aspects of software development, from basic programming concepts to advanced algorithms and user interface design.

 ## 📋 Completed Tasks Overview